envisioning/vocab/src/content/pfgm-poisson-flow-generative-model.md

 - 0.25
 - 0.225
 - 0.2
-slug: pfgm
+slug: pfgm-poisson-flow-generative-model
 summary: Generative model that utilizes Poisson processes in its architecture to model and generate complex data distributions.
 title: PFGM (Poisson Flow Generative Model)
 ---